-You’ll find tree ferns, date palms, and coffee and ginger plants.
-On the east side of the conservatory there’s an Arid House filled with different species of cacti and succulents, as well as an overwintering collection of cymbidiums (cool house orchids).
+The Barbican Conservatory is a very literal concrete jungle, split into two houses.
+In the main house, you’ll spy tree ferns, date palms, swiss cheese plants (no relation to fromage, it’s just a holey plant) and coffee and ginger plants.
+On the east side is the Barbican Conservatory’s Arid House, a special climate-controlled room that David Attenborough would definitely dig, filled with different species of cacti and succulents as well as an overwintering collection of cymbidiums (cool house orchids).

 Barbican Conservatory | Silk Street, EC2Y 8DS